jpruiz84/bpmp-virt/README.md

    configuration.
 2. Minimal modifications to kernel bpmp source code.
 3. Add another repository for BPMP proxy (host and guest) as kernel overlay.
+   This repository with this README.md is a fork of such previous work.
+   Specificly, https://github.com/jpruiz84/bpmp-virt has been forked.

 ### BPMP host proxy